rimu/no-qanon/README.md

 # No-QAnon

-A domains blocklist of QAnon, conspiracy, fake news, fascist and racist websites.
+An anti-fascist domains blocklist of QAnon, conspiracy, fake news, far-right and discriminatory websites.

 Distributed under the [anti-fascist licence](https://github.com/rimu/no-qanon/blob/master/LICENSE.txt).

+A domains blocklist only blocks entire websites: it's unfortunately unable to block anything on social media where radicalization often happens.
+It will still definitely reduce exposition to harmful information.
+Fascists prey on the vulnerable so stay vigilant and consider also using a social media blocklist if needed.

 ## Hosts format